MelanieLinares/portfolio-new/site/content/post/new-creating-an-accessibility-go-to-market-strategy-through-heart-harmony-and-hunger.md

   ### Overview:

-  Insight’s Digital Innovation team works closely with designers, developers, and technology experts to help companies implement next-generation digital solutions from the discovery to delivery phase.
-During 2019 the collective of individuals with the knowledge to take on accessibility solutions came together to take accessibility within the company from a nice to have, to a best in class integrated solution.

-  My role in this go-to-market plan involved planning and creating a delivery deck, documentation for bid strategy and triage priority, as well as being an accessibility advocate to department leads.
+  Insight’s Digital Innovation team helps companies implement digital solutions from discovery to delivery.
+During 2019 select individuals from the team came together to improve Insight's stake in accessibility.
+My role in this go-to-market plan involved ideation, creation of a delivery deck, documentation for bid strategy, and triage.

-  **Problem:** <br/> Accessibility as an integrated solution was lacking, resulting in the delivery of some inaccessible products.
+  <span aria-hidden="true">🤔</span> **Problem:** <br/> Accessibility as an integrated solution was lacking.
+Insight had several subject matter experts but outisde of internal initiatives was not making use of this knowledge for clients.

-  **Plan:** <br/> Through thoughtful internal planning and education a small team was formed of like-minded and skilled individuals to launch a go-to-market strategy for Insight as an up incomer in the field.
+  <span aria-hidden="true">💡</span> **Plan:** <br/> Through thoughtful internal planning and education a go-to-market strategy for Insight would be launched as a way for Insight to start taking on accessibility-specific projects.
 This would start with team education and would end with a client bid.
 theme: purple
 typed_list:
   - type: fullwidth